pspakit/phisigmapiwebsite/docs/design-doc.md

 ## Technical Implementation

-Please consult the current IT chair for technical details regarding implementation, including technologies to be used, API routes, database concerns, and any other technical requirements.

 The old website uses a React + Firebase tech stack.
 For the improved website, I will employ [`Next.js`](https://nextjs.org/) (React Framework) + Firebase for data storage.
 If backend service functions are required, I may look into serverless functions through google/firebase.

 For CSS Styling, I will most likely use [`Tailwindcss`](https://tailwindcss.com/) as there is built in support in Next.